mcgonagle/mcgonagle/README.md

 - Thrifty
 - Brave
 - Clean
 - Reverent - Thomas' favorite prayer is Joshua 1:9 - "*Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go*".
+Thomas' patron saint is Joseph of Cupertino - The patron saint of flyers and air travellers.